syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Tables.md

 {% endhighlight %}

-The following code snippet illustrate how to create a table with vertical merged cells.
+The following code example illustrates how to create a table with vertical merged cells.

 {% highlight c# %}
 [C#]